robindrost/docs-1/docs/encoder.md

 ![Console cloud start stream](encoder/console-cloud-start.png)

-This will take some time.
-In the `encoders` section a new encoder is added which will show PROVISIONING as the `encoder state`.
+While the encoder is provisioned the `INGEST URL` field will show a loading spinner.

 ![Console cloud provisioning](encoder/console-cloud-provisioning.png)

-After the encoder is fully provisioned the state will change to PROVISIONED.
+After the encoder is fully provisioned the spinner is gone and the ingest url is shown.
+This URL can be copy/pasted into the streaming software (OBS/Wirecast/etc.).

 ![Console cloud provisioned](encoder/console-cloud-provisioned.png)

-Notice the Ingest URL.
-Once the encoder is fully provisioned this URL can be copy/pasted into the streaming software (OBS/Wirecast/etc.).

 ### Input signal